-Published in 1876, Robert's Rules of Order was originally written by U.S. Army Brigadier General Henry Robert
+Published in 1876, Robert's Rules of Order was originally written by U.S. Army Brigadier General Henry Robert focused more on the procedure and less on the substance of their work · As a result of his Rules of Order, people could belong to many organizations without needing to learn new procedural rules at every new organization

-Robert wanted to write a manual for parliamentary procedure after presiding over a church meeting for which he felt he was woefully unprepared
+.
+Robert wanted to write a manual for parliamentary procedure after presiding over a church meeting for which he felt he was woefully unprepared used in a court proceeding; instead, "parliamentary law" and Robert's Rules of Order should be seen less as binding on an assembly and more as a set of strong guidelines an assembly can mold to its own needs

+.
 In his work, Robert discovered that people from different regions of the country have different ideas of parliamentary procedure, resulting in organizations